SC2020-zbw/MSc_project/README.md

 ```shell
 jupyter notebook --port=8081
 ```
- * Copy the URL and open it in local browser
+Copy the URL and open it in local browser

+After the first time succeed in installing the jupyter, two terminal commands **virtualenv jupyter** and **pip3 install jupyter** are not necessary to open the jupyter notebook.
+For **virtualenv jupyter**, Since there is no jupyter at first, an virtual environment is necessary at first.
+Then after **pip3 install jupyter**, Jupyter is then installed.

 ### Run examples